• Skip to primary navigation

 • 1 large ripe banana

-• ½ cup creamy almond butter or use peanut butter
+• ½ cup creamy almond butter or peanut butter (don't use natural style nut butters)

 • 3 tablespoons maple syrup